The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 Speed - protective boots including overreach boots are allowed and must be black or brown.

-Cattle Test - protective boots and or over reach boots are allowed must be black or brown.
+Cattle Test - protective boots including over reach boots are allowed must be black or brown.

-g) ear bonnets and nose nets are permitted in competition.
+g) Ear bonnets, nose nets and goggles are permitted in competition.

 h) All horses and ponies must be plaited for all three phases.